 - Vulnerable (VU)

 - Extinct in the Wild (EW)

 - Extinct (EX)

 The eleven agouti and two paca species are classified in the Least Concern or Data Deficient categories in the IUCN Red List, with the exception of these five species.

 - Ruatan Island agouti: Endangered

 - Mexican agouti: Critically Endangered

 - Mountain paca: Near Threatened

 Loss of habitat and hunting can put severe pressure on a species, as in the case of the agouti and paca species listed above.
 Habitat loss as humans clear land for their own purpose is a serious problem for wildlife.
 Like pacas, agoutis are caught for their meat, and both animals are sometimes killed as agricultural pests.
-Careful planning and action are needed to protect agoutis and pacas and to ensure that all the species survive.
+Careful planning and action are needed to protect the animals and to ensure that all of the species survive.

 © 2013 Linda Crampton